ArthurFialho/ArthurFialho/README.md

 <div align="center">

-  Full Stack Software Engineer with strong focus on backend architecture and real-world systems.
+Passionate full stack software engineer with strong focus on backend architecture and real-world systems.

 Experience building APIs, handling complex business rules and integrating services such as financial and logistics systems.